 We strictly adhere to the PCS Code of Conduct as it concerns academic honesty and all cases of plagiarism and cheating.
 While these incidents can stem from external or internal pressures, we would rather have students communicate requests for extension, rather than make irrational decisions that lead to consequences due to cheating or plagiarism.
-Consequences vary on a case-by-case basis, but administrative referrals could be issued and reflect on a student's permanent record.
-We expect that all student work is authentic.
+The consequences of engaging in academic dishonesty, including plagiarism, will vary on a case-by-case basis, but administrative referrals could be issued and reflect on a student's permanent record.
+We expect all student work to be authentic.
 Work should not be shared between students, unless approved by the teacher.